dzynetech/smart-evaluator/postgres/restore.md

 2. scp the backup from the server if restoring to local env:
 ```
 pg_dump -U $POSTGRES_USER -d smart -f smart.sql
+mv smart.sql docker-entrypoint-initdb.d/

 ```
-3. copy the dump using scp
+3. move smart.sql to ~ and copy the dump using scp
 ```
  scp smart:smart.sql .
 ```
 4. Modify the smart.sql file
-  - add the lines `DROP SCHEMA PUBLIC cascade;CREATE SCHEMA PUBLIC;` to the top
+  - add the lines `DROP SCHEMA PUBLIC cascade;CREATE SCHEMA PUBLIC;` to the top.
+  - replace the user with 'postgres'

 4. stop the docker containers. remove all containers, and delete all volumes.
 ```
 docker container prune
 docker volume prune
 ```
-5. docker-compose up postgres
+5. Move the file into postgres folder.
+6. `docker-compose up postgres`
-6. delete the smart.sql file
+7. delete the smart.sql file